rami-awad-nyc/CS-Notes/Operating Systems/Textbook Readings/R4 - Concurrency: An Introduction.md

 ### Mutual Exclusion

-To prevent race conditions, the program needs a *mutual exclusion*, which guarantees that if one thread is executing in the critical section, other threads won't.
+To prevent race conditions, the program needs a *mutual exclusion*, which guarantees that if one thread is executing in a critical section, other threads won't.
-- *atomicity* is turning a section of code into one block that either executes from start to finish or doesn't with no interruptions in between.
+- *Atomicity* is turning a section of code into one block that either executes from start to finish or doesn't with no interruptions in between.
-- *synchronization primitives* needed to treat critical sections and access them in a synchronized and controlled manner.
+- *Synchronization primitives* needed to treat critical sections and access them in a synchronized and controlled manner.